AliZgheib/DevMood/README.md

 ## Infrastructure - Static Website Hosting with S3, CloudFront, and OAC (Infrastructure-2) ⚡

 ### Overview:
 The app is also hosted using **Amazon S3**, but this time with an added **CloudFront CDN** and **Origin Access Control (OAC)** for enhanced performance and security.
 CloudFront caches content at edge locations to deliver the site faster to users across the globe.
+This infrastructure is also managed and deployed using **Pulumi**.

 ### Key Components:
 - **S3 Bucket**: Stores static files, but with public access restricted to CloudFront only.